angularsr/LightFieldAngularSR/README.md

 ### Training

 Set the training and validation data directory (opts.test_dir) in init_opts.m.
-Make sure that there are enough RAM for loading the whole training and validatoin dataset.
+Make sure that there are enough memory for loading the whole training and validatoin datasets.

     >> train